tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   3. Print exclamations to screen ("Woohoo!!!")
   ```

-* Pseudocode is a great tool to use on interviews.
-Pseudocoding on interviews allows employers to see interviewees thought process and problem solving skills, as well as their ability to design algorithms.
-Some employers even specifically ask interviewees to complete a pseudocoding activity.
-This is how interested employers are in developers' ability to solve problems, design/envision algorithms, and articulate steps/process.
+Explain that pseudocode is a great tool to use on interviews.

+* Pseudocoding on interviews allows employers to see a candidate's thought process and problem-solving skills, as well as their ability to design algorithms.

+* Some employers even specifically ask interviewees to complete a pseudocoding activity, which shows how interested employers are in developers' ability to solve problems, design and envision algorithms, and articulate process.
+Data shows that employers are looking for interviewees to pseudocode during interviews.

-* Data shows that employers are looking for interviewees to pseudocode during interviews.
-Pseudocoding during an interview communicates to employers that the interviewee is strategic when it comes to solving problems.
-Pseudocoding also ensures that interviewees don't jump head first into a technical question; it requires them to think about what they're going to do.
+* Pseudocoding ensures that interviewees don't jump head first into a technical question; it requires them to think about what they're going to do.
 The last thing anyone wants is to start coding and not know what to do next.
-Pseudocoding allows developers to focus on the bigger picture and develop a clear and viable plan of action.
-This action includes a high level, step-by-step approach to solve the problem.

-* Pseudocode is essentially the a prototype or outline of an algorithm/program.
-Pseudocoding before a development activity allows for all planned mechanics to be documented and reviewed for efficiency and effectiveness.
-When added as a comment at the beginning of a script, pseudocode can serve as valuable, internal documentation that helps other developers understand the program.
+Walk students through the following pseudocode:

   ```
   Pseudocode for calculating simple interest: